relai/vertx-starters/todowebapp/README.md

 * A rich-client application based on the [Backbone.js TodoMVC] (https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/backbone) by Addy Osmani
 * The client application is backed by the [to-do REST API](https://github.com/relai/vertx-starters/tree/master/todoapi).

+## Project Structure

+The main source code:

+> **src\main\java\demo.starter.vertx.todo.App.java**
+> The main Vert.x verticle of this module, deploying the web server and the mongo persistor.
+>
+> **src\main\java\demo.starter.vertx.todo.WebServer.java**
+> The web server to serve both the static web content and the to-do RESTful service.
+>
+> **src\main\webapp
+> The folder for static web content, which is packaged into the `web` folder in the mod.
+>
+> **src\main\resources\mod.json**
+> The mod descriptor.
+>
+> **src\test\java\demo.starter.vertx.todo.integration.java.ToDoIntTest.java**
+> Integration test of the web application, for both the `index.html` page and the REST API.

+## Dependency Management

+The module has compile time dependency to the following two mods:

+* io.vertx~mod-web-server
+* demo.starter.vertx~todoapi

+The dependency is declared `mod.json`, and marked as "provided" in [pom.xml](https://github.com/relai/vertx-starters/blob/master/todowebapp/pom.xml) as provided.

+The module also depends on the mongo persistor at the deployment time, which is also declared in `mod.json`.

 ## Web Server

 The web server is based on the [Vert.x web server] (https://github.com/vert-x/mod-web-server).

-Static contents placed inside the web root directory are served.
-The directory is defaulted to be `web`.
+The web server servers all static contents placed inside the web root directory, which is defaulted to be `web`.
 Dynamic contents are served with the help of [`RouteMatcher`](https://github.com/relai/vertx-starters/blob/master/todowebapp/src/main/java/demo/starter/vertx/todo/WebServer.java):

       ToDoHandler handler = new ToDoHandler(getVertx().eventBus());
       RouteMatcher matcher = new RouteMatcher()